Little, Brown & Company | 2019

 Now, I don’t care if you’re the biggest Patterson fan around, I’m not interested in a debate.
-Go read, write glowing reviews for him to your heart’s content.
+Go read his work and write glowing reviews for him to your heart’s content.
 It affects me zero percent.
 But my opinion is that he’s a terrible writer.
 TERRIBLE.
 But remember, it’s only one opinion.
 I am not the final say in the matter.
 So don’t fucking @ me about it.

 Every year I make a resolution to not read any Patterson, and every year I break that resolution at least once.
 This is my one for 2019.

 But let’s face it, when it comes to a quick book to help you achieve a yearly reading goal, Patterson makes it so easy it almost feels like cheating.

 I’m 33 at the time of writing this, so that’s 18 years of my life that I’ve been with Lindsay Boxer and the WMC gang.
 I keep reading this series because I have a really hard time not knowing what’s going to happen next in a novel or a series.
 It doesn’t matter if the book isn’t good or the writing is exceptionally juvenile.
 That little neurosis of mine is why I rarely DNF a book.
 I just have to know.

 I wish I could say this eighteenth book in the series moved the needle on character development or interesting life events, but actually, this book was borderline pointless.
 The characters felt stagnant and typical, and Yuki and Cindy are hardly in it at all.
 It seems we’re getting further away from the original purpose of this series with every new book: strong women working together to solve crimes.